marwanfmostafa/Note-Manager/README.md

 ## Tests

-Since this is a cloud-based application no errors should occur.
-If any errors are found, please report them to me via contact information so that the the bugs can be fixed and the code re-deployed to the server.
+Since this is a cloud-based application, therefore no errors should occur.
+If an error is encountered, please email marwanmostafa@gmail.com

 ## Questions